flagbug/Lager/Readme.md

 The fourth parameter is a function that converts a value from the `Preference` class to our `SettingsStorage`.
 This is a necessary step, because we have no type info when the `Preference` notifies us that the user entered a value.

+There is also an optional fifth and sixth parameter.
+The fifth parameter allows for a conversion from the setting in your `SettingsStorage` to the `Preference`s property.
+This is useful if you want to bind non-string types to the `Text` property of an `EditTextPreference` or an enum to a `ListPreference`.

+With the sixth parameter you can validate user input.
+It takes a function that returns a `bool` and provides the value that the user has entered.
+Return true, and the value will be saved, return false and the value will be discarded.